-Taking plastic circulation in the Helsinki metropolitan area to the next level
+Taking plastic circulation in the Helsinki metropolitan area from 6% to 60%

 Closed Plastic Circle

 The goal of the Closed Plastic Circle project is to get all recyclable plastic in the Helsinki metropolitan area and Lahti to circulate more efficiently.
 An ecosystem made up of actors in the private and public sectors is developing impactful actions to help reach the common goal.
 In the Closed Plastic Circle project, a diverse group of actors in the area have committed to the goal of maximising the amount of plastic that can be recycled into recycled material.
 Currently, only 6% of all recyclable plastics in the metropolitan area are circulated.
 At most, 70% of it could be circulating.

 According to a preliminary report by the Smart & Clean Foundation, only a fraction of all recyclable plastics in the Helsinki metropolitan area are refined into new material.
 6% is an estimate because there is not enough data on the plastic circular economy.

 The fact that the recycling potential of plastic waste is not fully made use of is a major problem.
 Globally, up to 120 billion dollars worth of plastic is discarded each year.*

 The main goal of the Closed Plastic Circle project is to get 60–70 percent of the plastics in the Helsinki metropolitan area to circulate instead of the current 6 percent figure.
 The manufacturing and burning of plastics creates carbon dioxide emissions.
 If plastics were recycled into material, the emissions caused by burning them would be avoided.
 Ending the burning of plastic would reduce carbon dioxide emissions in the Helsinki metropolitan area by 336,000 tonnes.
 This is an equivalent amount to the yearly emissions of about 80,000 people in the capital.
 We are developing a tracking tool that will be used to measure the completion of the goal.